Colorado wildfires burn hundreds of homes, force evacuations

 “With any snow on the ground, this absolutely would not have happened in the way that it did,” said snow hydrologist Keith Musselman, who was at home when the fire broke out not far away.

-Musselman said this severe fire risk can be expected in September and October following a dry summer, but the lack of any precipitation – snow or rain – this late in the season is highly unusual.
+Musselman said this severe fire risk is expected in September and October following a dry summer, but the lack of any precipitation – snow or rain – this late in the season is highly unusual.

 The National Weather Service predicts up to a foot of snow could fall tomorrow in Boulder, and that moisture would bring substantial relief, Musselman said.